Irish deputy premier to travel to Egypt and Jordan to push for Gaza ceasefire

 Tanaiste and minister for foreign affairs Micheal Martin said his visit would aim to put a focus back on the “brutal conflict” amid increased instability in the region.

-“I very much look forward to meeting my counterparts in Egypt and Jordan,” he said ahead of the trip.
+“I very much look forward to meeting my counterparts in Egypt and Jordan,” Mr Martin said ahead of the trip.

 “Both countries have been at the forefront of international efforts to bring about a desperately needed ceasefire and address the dire humanitarian situation in Gaza, while maintaining a focus on longer-term political solutions.